destiny-evidence/destiny-repository/docs/procedures/deduplication.rst

         DD-->A
         R-->P
         P-.->|Queue|T
+        A~~~DP

 There are four key steps:

 - `Candidate Selection`_ - a high-recall, low-precision search to find potential canonical references.
 - `Deep Deduplication`_ - a high-precision comparison of the incoming reference against each candidate to determine if it duplicates the candidate.
 - `Action Decision`_ - deciding what to do with the reference based on the deduplication results.
-- `Deduplicated Projection`_ - the final representation of the deduplicated reference.
+- `Deduplicated Projection`_ - the output of the process, the final representation of the deduplicated reference.

 Candidate Selection
 -------------------